 The most common hail damage to air conditioners happens when hailstones hit or bounce up into the thin metal fins which direct the airflow in front of the coil.
 It’s easy to see where and how much damage there is, and it’s important to know that if you see bent fins, you’re seeing restricted air flow.

 When air flow gets blocked, your air conditioner has to work harder for a weaker result.
-And because the whole system is many elements working together, when one part is damaged it eventually affects everything.
+And because the whole HVAC system is many elements working together, when one part is damaged it eventually affects everything.

 Results of hail damage and blocked airflow